nhtnhanbn/nhtnhanbn.github.io/monash/msa24.md

 I have been given a photo of a room being used to store some merchandise of a ticket.
 While the room is widely considered/assumed to be a club office of an MSA C&S-affiliated club, it is not officially recognised as such by C&S.

 And yes, I did vote although my ballot for NUS Delegate did not go through in time.
+I also forgot that I am a person of colour.

 ### Update 18/9/2024 - Third day of polling done - 1 day until polls close